lronelove/segi-cli/README.md

 ```javascript
 segi-cli create projectName
 ```
-segi-cli + the name of the project
+segi-cli create + the name of the project

 ## introduction
 1. catalogue